 All majors must take two of the following courses from each core.
 Students cannot apply more than one course per department to count within a particular core.
 Additional core courses taken in the same department can be applied to the additional major requirements beyond the core requirements.

-Social Science Core
+Social Sciences Core

 Natural Sciences Core